swiftdiaries/cisco-kubeflow-starter-pack/install/README.md

 This directory contains the instructions for installing Kubeflow.

+## Infrastructure Used

+* Cisco UCS - C240

 ## Prerequisites

-- UCS C240
 * Kubernetes v1.14.x
 * Default Kubernetes storage class that can dynamically provision volumes

 ### [Internal] Prerequisites Reference setup